San Benedetto fuori della

 Santa Maria della Pace

-The church was built on the site of a chapel destroyed during the siege of
+The church was built on the site of a chapel just outside the city walls

 Santa Maria della Pace.
 Part of a monastery which passed in 1616 to the

-monks of St. Bernard of Clairvaux.
-Later abandoned, and converted to
+monks of Saint Bernard of Clairvaux.
+Later abandoned, and then converted to

 Demolished with the transfer of the Italian capital from Turin to